lpasz/OldKeyboardSoundControl/README.txt

 You can replace cmd/win easy by ctrl by doing a 'replace all' on the python file and replacing 'cmd' for 'ctrl'.

-Just be careful some windows compute turn the screen orientation when 'Ctrl'+'alt'+'arrow keys'
+Just be careful some windows computer turn the screen orientation when 'Ctrl'+'alt'+'arrow keys'